Street People (film): Plot

+Ulysses is the nephew and consigliere of San Francisco mafia don Salvatore Francesco.
+The Don sponsors the import of a large, priceless crucifix from his hometown in Sicily.
+However, seemingly unbeknownst to him, the crucifix has been used to smuggle heroin, which is later stolen while in transit.
+Don Salvatore tasks his nephew with uncovering who planted the drugs and who stole them, and Ulisse teams up with racecar driver friend Charlie for the investigation.

 Production

-Street People was filmed at Incir-De Paolis in Rome and on location in San Francisco and Agrigento.
+Street People was filmed at Incir-De Paolis Studios in Rome and on-location in San Francisco and Agrigento, Sicily.
+The script was written by, among others, The French Connection screenwriter and Shaft creator Ernest Tidyman; and future Grease director Randal Kleiser.

 Release

 Street People was released theatrically in Italy on 30 March 1976 where it was distributed by Agora Cinematografica.
 It grossed a total of 458,098,620 Italian lire on its theatrical release.

+In the United States, it was distributed by American International Pictures, who cut 13 minutes from the runtime.

 Reception

 The Evening Independents film critic Jim Moorehead wrote: "The problem [of the film] is that the story line makes very little sense.
 Same is true with the editing.
 Ditto the dialog".